W3rni0/RACTF_2020/readme.md

 ![](assets//images//booring_crypto.png)

 I played for a while with the encryption and noticed three things, the first is that the ciphertext, which consists of 4 \* n numbers where n is the number of letters in the cipher text, changes even though the plaintext remains the same, which means that the specific numbers returned are of no importance to the decryption.
 The second thing and the most important thing is that the *sum* of the numbers is constant for every plaintext given, and when the message consists of one letter letter only the sum is equal to 255 minus the ascii order of the character, or equivalently the inverse of the order of the character in binary.
-The third thing is that appending two messeges results with a ciphertext twice the size, where the sum remains consistent with the previous attribue I mentioned, an example of this:
+The third thing is that appending two messeges results with a ciphertext twice the size, where the sum remains consistent with the previous attributes I mentioned, an example of this:

 ![](assets//images//booring_crypto_1.png)